austin-nguyen-17/Austin_SegmentedControl/README.md

 ## Contributing

 Feel free to contribute by submitting issues or pull requests.
-And please ensure that all pull requests are checked out from the `master` branch.
+And please ensure that all pull requests are checked out from the `main` branch.

 ## License

-Austin Tab is licensed under the MIT License.
+Austin SegmentedControl is licensed under the MIT License.